-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure PDF Creator using PolicyPak.

 I’ve already got PDF Creator installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”

 I’ll run the application and then go to its Options.
 We’ll start here in “General” where I have some settings for such things as application updates.
 Under “Save” and “Auto-save” I have a number of important settings and finally I have a bunch of configuration settings geared around my various file extension types.